lu-brian/styletoken/README.md

-A VSCode version of NotePad++'s Style Tokens
+A VSCode version of NotePad++'s Style Tokens.
+Highly recommended to set hotkeys to maximize this extension.

 ![Style and navigate text](./images/public.gif)
-## Features
+## Features:
-- fast search
+- Fast Searching
-- bookmarking
+- Customizable Styles
-- text differentiation
+- Case Sensitivity
+- Hotkeys for All Actions!

-## Extension Settings
+## Extension Settings:
 Settings for Styles can be found in the settings pane under 'Style Token'

 Hotkeys: